zlubsen/BeyondBankingDays.github.io/README.md

 ## Your code is evaluated by using Better Code Hub (BCH).

-1. Your code will be automatically evaluated against 10 guidelines for building future-proof code.
+1. Your code will be automatically evaluated and benchmarked against 10 guidelines for building future-proof code.
 Find a concise reference card of the guidelines [here](https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png)

 2. You can check your code against the guidelines using [Better Code Hub](https://github.com/integrations/better-code-hub), a [GitHub.com](https://Github.com) integration provided by [Software Improvement Group SIG](https://www.sig.eu).
 [Better Code Hub](https://bettercodehub.com) integrates with the GitHub Flow and can run in a CI/CD pipeline on all your Pull Requests and Commits.